Q: Can I register my child if s/he has never taken piano lessons before?

 Q: Since you don't teach private lessons, where should my child take lessons after completing this program?

-A: All enrolled students can request a list of neighborhood or Brooklyn-based private piano teachers.
+A: Based in Brooklyn?
+All enrolled students can request a list of neighborhood or Brooklyn-based private piano teachers.
+Not based in Brooklyn?
+Ask your friends or online local parenting boards - word-of-mouth recommendations are valuable.

 Q: Where are the classes held?